Skip to main content

 Apply for a street café licence

 Applications can be made online, along with supporting documents where requested.
-There is currently no fee to pay, as this aims to support local businesses in their recovery following the pandemic.
+There is currently no fee to pay.

 We recommend you read the pavement licence guidance and conditions before applying online.

-After we've received your application, we'll aim to process applications within the seven day public consultation period.
-We will contact you before the end of the consultation period to advise if your street café licence has been granted.
+After we've received your application, we'll aim to process applications within the 14-day public consultation period.
+We will contact you before the end of the 14-day determination period to tell you if your street café licence has been granted or not.

 Comment on a street café licence application